timeslikethese/Discord-Bot-Privacy-Policy/README.md

 # Overview

-This Privacy Policy outlines how the Barbie Discord Bot ("Bot") processes information during its operation in Discord channels.
+This Privacy Policy outlines how the AR#6108 Discord Bot ("Bot") processes information during its operation in Discord channels.

 By using the Bot, you accept the terms of this policy.